Singapore PEO & Employer of Record Services

-Many organizations in Singapore offer medical insurance plans that provide extended benefits to dependents.
-These benefits typically cover personal accident and hospitalization.
+Many organizations offer medical insurance plans that provide extended benefits to dependents that typically cover personal accidents and hospitalization.

 Many organizations provide their employees a per-day allowance, transportation allowance or reimbursement of expenses for travel-related jobs.
 The per diem amount depends on the places employees are traveling for business purpose.